Dental Crown Owings Mills, MD

 • Secure a dental bridge

 Dental crowns are custom designed and fabricated for personalized results.
-Dr. Chibb will consider the shape, size, and color of your adjacent teeth to create a prosthetic crown that will fit naturally with the aesthetic of your smile.
+Dr. Salhan will consider the shape, size, and color of your adjacent teeth.
+The goal is to create a prosthetic crown that will fit naturally with the aesthetic of your smile.

 Dental crowns are highly durable and allow patients to enjoy a varied diet without restriction.
 Dental crowns can last for many years with proper oral hygiene and routine dental health exams.